dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

 [dask delayed](https://docs.dask.org/en/latest/delayed.html).

-We're redoing this now on top of dask dataframe though, which means that we're losing some functionality that dask-cudf had before, but hopefully the functionality that we add now will be more stable and established on a firmer base.
+We're redoing this now on top of dask dataframe though, which means that we're losing some functionality that dask-cudf already had, but hopefully the functionality that we add now will be more stable and established on a firmer base.